ayeni-T/PredictRisk/paper.md

 - **Bug Reports and Feature Requests**: GitHub Issues system for community feedback
 - **Code Contributions**: Pull request workflow for improvements, new features, and bug fixes
 - **Clinical Validation**: Collaboration framework for validation studies using real clinical datasets
-- **Model Extensions**: Architecture supports addition of new cardiovascular conditions and risk factors
+- **Model Extensions**: Architecture supports the addition of new cardiovascular conditions and risk factors
 - **Documentation Enhancement**: Community contributions to user guides, tutorials, and API documentation
 - **Educational Applications**: Framework for developing teaching materials and case studies